Saranyajothy/Quiz/README.md

 - [Google-fonts](https://fonts.google.com/) were used to select the fonts for the site.

-- [FontAwesome](https://fontawesome.com/kits/deb0a1425e/use?welcome=yes) was used for the icons in the footer.
+- [FontAwesome](https://fontawesome.com/kits/deb0a1425e/use?welcome=yes) was used for the icons in the end game page.
 Bootstrap was used to style and design the contact page.
 # Deployment
 Deployment of this website was done through GitHub pages using the following methods: